johnsusek/praeco/MAINTENANCE.md

 ## Praeco

 - Run tests
-- Recreate latest.zip if neccessary
-- Bump version number in version.json
+- Bump version number in version.json, if not already done
+- Stash all changes
+- `./build_download.sh` if neccessary
 - Push to master
 - (Drone will create/push docker image)
-- Tag release in github
+- Tag release in github, add release notes, attach latest.zip
-- Update docs where neccessary
+- Inform people about latest release